ml-wolf/66daysofdata/README.md

 Day 7: Finished Chapter 1 on parsing basic html tables.
 Will visit a friend over the next couple of days, so I won't be making too much progress.

 Day 8: Today I reviewed CSS parsers before my friend woke up.

+Day 9: After a five-hours trainride back to Muenster I did a small section on CSS IDs and classes.